 Tongatapu is a repository of Polynesian culture and tradition, Ha'apai is for beach lovers, and Vava'u is for the active visitor looking to dive, paddle, peddle, fish, or sail.

-Tongatapu is accessible from Auckland, New Zealand, on Air New Zealand and Pacific Blue, and from Fiji on Air Pacific.
+Tongatapu is accessible from Auckland, New Zealand, on Air New Zealand and Virgin Australia, and from Fiji on Fiji Airways.

 The vast majority of the 100,000 people are pure Polynesian.
 In recent years Tonga has received several thousand immigrants from China.